MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-settings.md

 | GetBcContainerAppRuntimePackage.ps1 | Get the runtime package specified by the $parameters hashtable |
 | RemoveBcContainer.ps1 | Cleanup based on the $parameters hashtable |

-## BcContainerHelper settings
+### BcContainerHelper settings

-TODO: Repo settings file can contain BcContainerHelper settings.
+Repo settings file can contain BcContainerHelper settings.
+Information to come later.

-## Your own version of AL-Go for GitHub
+### Your own version of AL-Go for GitHub

-For experts only, following the description [here](Contributing.md) you can setup a local fork of **AL-Go for GitHub** and use that as your templates.
+For experts only, following the description [here](https://https://github.com/microsoft/AL-Go/blob/main/Scenarios/Contributing.md) you can setup a local fork of **AL-Go for GitHub** and use that as your templates.
 You can fetch upstream changes from Microsoft regularly to incorporate these changes into your version and this way have your modified version of AL-Go for GitHub.

+> [!NOTE]
-**Note:** Our goal is to never break repositories, which are using AL-Go for GitHub as their template.
+> Our goal is to never break repositories, which are using AL-Go for GitHub as their template.
 We almost certainly will break you if you create local modifications to scripts and pipelines.

 ## See also